 Let my research for Operation: A Very Cozy Cottagecore Christmas commence.
-Coronavirus has nothing on my Christmas cheer!
+The events of 2020 have nothing on my Christmas cheer!

 The news of another lockdown has hit the UK, and while we never entertained the possibility of flying back to the US this season, it feels like an underline and an exclamation point for something we already knew.
 But there are perks, too.
 I now have plenty of time to seek out inspiration for the comfy Christmas décor of my dreams, for example.

 Our first national lockdown introduced me to the small joys of cottagecore, and now, I see it everywhere.
 This time around, I’m using all this added Netflix time to binge watch some of my old holiday faves and suss out what I need to make sure this season doesn’t spiral into the Blue Christmas it has the potential to be.

 The March sisters get a letter from their father, who can’t be there for Christmas because he’s serving in the Civil War.
 Thank you for this bit of perspective, Louisa May.

 Orchard House looks particularly beautiful at Christmas, and my eye goes straight to all of the lush, green garlands.
 I’ve already sourced some faux greenery to lay across the top of my bookshelves (in lieu of the mantle I truly wish I had), and my next must-have will be wreaths.